🕯️ Start here · 4 min read

 Make your first candle mold

 Upload any STL and get a print-ready two-part candle mold with a pour spout in about 30 seconds.
-Free, no signup.
+Free, no card.

 Generate a candle mold →

-Can you 3D print a candle you can actually burn?
+Can you 3D print a candle you can burn?

 What about wax filament or castable wax resin?

-Castable wax resins for SLA printers exist, but they are made for lost-wax jewelry casting — the print is burned out in a kiln to leave a cavity for metal.
-They are not formulated to hold a wick or burn cleanly, so they are the wrong tool for candles.
+Castable wax resins for SLA printers exist, but they are made for lost-wax jewellery casting: the print is burned out in a kiln to leave a cavity for molten metal.

 Is it safe to burn a candle made in a plastic mold?

 Yes.
-The mold is only a container — you demold the candle before burning it, so the finished candle contains nothing but wax, dye, fragrance and a cotton wick.
-Never burn the plastic itself, and never leave wax melting on the stove unattended.
+The mold is a container, not an ingredient.
+You demold the candle before burning it, so the finished candle contains nothing but wax, dye, fragrance and a cotton wick.